-Virginia (4-4, 3-4 ACC) brings a three-game winning streak into this one but has only played twice since Halloween.
+Virginia (4-4, 3-4 ACC) enters with a three-game winning streak but has only played twice since Halloween.
 Last Saturday's game at Florida State was postponed just hours before kickoff due to COVID-19 concerns within the Seminoles' program.

-Boston College (6-4, 5-4) has alternated wins and losses over its last nine games and is coming off a 34-27 victory at home on Saturday against Louisville.
-This is the Eagles' final game of the regular season, their first campaign under head coach Jeff Hafley.
+Boston College (6-4, 5-4 ACC) has alternated wins and losses over its last nine games and is coming off a 34-27 victory at home over Louisville on Saturday.
+This is the Eagles' final game of the regular season, their first campaign under coach Jeff Hafley.

 Boston College lost starting quarterback Phil Jurkovec (left knee) and No. 1 running back David Bailey (upper body) to injuries in the win against the Cardinals, but both were listed atop the depth chart released this week.

-A Notre Dame transfer, Jurkovec has completed 61.0 percent of his passes for 2,558 yards with 17 touchdowns and five interceptions in 10 games.
-Backup Dennis Grosel completed 4 of 7 passes for 44 yards and two fourth-quarter touchdowns in the win against Louisville.
+A Notre Dame transfer, Jurkovec has completed 61 percent of his passes for 2,558 yards with 17 touchdowns and five interceptions in 10 games.
+Backup Dennis Grosel completed 4 of 7 attempts for 44 yards and two fourth-quarter touchdowns in the win against Louisville.

 "It's kind of like riding a bike," said Grosel, who started seven games in 2019.
 "I did it last year, so I hopped right on and held on for the ride."